Active Projects

 Active projects in heavily frequented areas with noticeable building work, pedestrian rerouting, or traffic detours are highlighted below.
 Expand and collapse project sections to learn more.

-Expected Project Completion: Spring 2026
+Expected Project Completion: February 20, 2026

 The Bryan Center is a central hub of student activity on Duke’s West Campus.
 Opened in 1982 with an area over 225,000 SF, it houses the University Store, Reynolds Industries Theater, multiple dining facilities, and numerous Student Affairs offices.
 The goal of this project is to extend the lifespan of this important facility, improve building conditions, reduce emergency repairs and maintenance requests, and protect critical operational spaces.